vlad17/Large-Circle/README.md

 1. Add a scoring system for circle solutions
 2. Add best-so-far accessor for genetic learners
-3. Implement an encoding for largest-circle solutions
+3. Wire genetic algorithm into main.
-4. Clean up the interface
+4. Clean up the interface (and other TODOs)
 5. Add unit testing